Pennsylvania Waterfalls: How to Get to Dingmans Falls in the Delaware Water Gap National Recreation Area

 As we continued down the path, we soon came to Silverthread Falls (Silver Thread Falls in some sources).
 While the 80-foot drop is quite impressive, the low water flow made this waterfall a bit underwhelming; however, it was interesting to note the thin channel that the flowing water had carved in the hard rock.

 Continuing on the trail, we quickly reached the highlight of the Dingmans Creek Trail: Dingmans Falls.
 At over 130-feet tall, the waterfall would be impressive, even if there wasn’t a heavy flow of water constantly pouring over the edge.
+It’s worth noting that this is the second tallest waterfall in Pennsylvania, only a few feet shorter than nearby Raymondskill Falls.

 A large pool separates you from the waterfall, and I can’t be the only person who thought a dip in the waters would be refreshing.
 Unfortunately, no Dingmans Falls swimming is allowed.